Blog / Travel

 What is a known event in travel insurance?

 A known event refers to any situation such as a riot, strike, civil commotion, natural disaster, epidemic/pandemic, or other occurrences that could threaten your health or disrupt your trip.
-To be considered a known event, it must have been publicised or reported by the media, or a relevant authority (local or foreign) must have issued travel advice about it before you purchased your policy (for Single Trip) or before you booked your trip (for Annual Cover).
+To be considered a known event, it must have been publicised or reported by the media, or a relevant authority (local or foreign) must have issued travel advice about it before you purchased your policy (for Single Trip) or before you booked your trip (for Annual Cover) or any circumstances (including pre-existing medical condition or sickness) that is known by you, an insured person, your family member or travelling companion which may threaten you or your health or disrupt your trip.

 -

-Does my Comprehensive Travel insurance policy with Budget Direct Insurance cover a known event, such as a war, an epidemic or pandemic?
+Does my travel Insurance policy with Budget Direct Insurance cover a known event, such as a war, an epidemic or pandemic?

-Claims related to a known event including wars, epidemics or pandemics are not covered for all Single Trip and Annual Plan policies.
+Claims related to any known event including but not limited to wars, epidemics or pandemics are not covered under Single Trip or Annual Plan policies.

-They fall under General Exclusions and will not be covered.
-Do refer to the Product Disclosure Document for more details.
+Known events fall under General Exclusions and will not be covered.
+Refer to the Product Disclosure Document for more details.

-Do note, however, that you will be covered for travel inconveniences if you purchased your Comprehensive Travel insurance policy (Single Trip policy) or booked a trip (Annual Plan policy) before the event is made known.
-This cover falls under Travel Inconveniences such as Trip Cancellation, Trip Shortened, Trip Disruption and Trip Postponement (see table below for more details).
+Not to be confused with known events, you will be covered for travel inconveniences if you purchased your travel insurance policy (Single Trip policy) or booked a trip (Annual Plan policy) before the event is made known.
+This cover falls under Travel Inconveniences such as Trip Cancellation, Trip Shortened, Trip Disruption and Trip Postponement.

 -